 M e e t t h e V i n t n e r s

-J u s t a s o u r w i n e s t e l l a u n i q u e s t o r y o f p l a c e a n d c h a r a c t e r i n e v e r y g l a s s , o u r t e a m o f v i n t n e r s e a c h h a v e t h e i r o w n s t o r y t o t e l l o f h o w t h e y g o t i n t o t h e w i n e b u s i n e s s , w h a t k e e p s t h e m i n i t , a n d w h y t h e y l o v e o u r c o o l - c l i m a t e E l g i n v a l l e y .
+J u s t a s o u r w i n e s t e l l a u n i q u e s t o r y o f p l a c e a n d c h a r a c t e r i n e v e r y g l a s s , o u r t e a m o f v i n t n e r s e a c h h a s t h e i r o w n s t o r y t o t e l l a b o u t h o w t h e y g o t i n t o t h e w i n e b u s i n e s s , w h a t k e e p s t h e m i n i t , a n d w h y t h e y l o v e o u r c o o l - c l i m a t e E l g i n V a l l e y .

 Our Story